Productivity and Corporate Wellness

-In general organisations that promote a wellness culture benefit from increased output and better business outcomes.
 Most employees want to be productive.
-If people can’t get their work done they feel stressed and this causes them to worry.
-In today’s workplace where priorities and deadlines are constantly shifting, people often don’t feel in control.
-Despite working hard and long hours employees can feel they are not on top of their workload.
+If people can’t get their work done they can feel stressed.
+This causes them to worry.
+And despite working hard many employees often feel they are not “on top of things”.

 Causes of Stress in the Workplace

 Here are some of the reasons that cause people stress at work.